mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 ### Filters - Focus on what is Important
 Filters can remove unwanted entries from your current view.
 There are two types of filters, feed filters and article filters.

-For example, to filter out feeds that do not contain any unread items, we can press 'F', then enter the following filter text, followed by ENTER:
+For example: to filter out feeds that do not contain any unread items, we can press 'F', then enter the following filter text, followed by 'ENTER':

 ```
 unread_count > 0